Formulas | Formula library

 * Salary_increase_based_on_country__c

-Determine if increase is permitted
+Determine if the increase is permitted

 Copy